thecodingmachine/react-native-boilerplate/README.md

 - `yarn install` to install the dependencies
 - create your [configuration file `App/Config/index.js`](App/Config) from `index.dev.js` (in you are in dev environment) and fill the missing values
+- run the following steps for your platform

+### Android

+- only the first time you run the project, you need to generate a debug key with :
+  - `cd android/app`
+  - `keytool -genkey -v -keystore debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000`
+  - `cd ../..` to come back to the root folder
 - `react-native run-android` to run the Android application (remember to start a simulator or connect an Android phone)

+### iOS

+- `cd ios`
+- `pod install` to install pod dependencies
+- `cd ..` to come back to the root folder
+- `yarn start` to start the metro bundler, in a dedicated terminal
 - `react-native run-ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)

 ## Useful documentation